History of Maura Healey in Timeline

 In 1998, Maura Healey earned a Juris Doctor from Northeastern University School of Law.

-In 2007, Maura Healey was hired by Massachusetts Attorney General Martha Coakley and served as chief of the Civil Rights Division, where she spearheaded the state's challenge to the federal Defense of Marriage Act.
+In 2007, Maura Healey was hired by Massachusetts Attorney General Martha Coakley and served as chief of the Civil Rights Division, where she spearheaded the state's challenge to the federal Defense of Marriage Act, and led the winning arguments for Massachusetts in the country's first lawsuit striking down the law.

-2012: Promotion to Chief of Public Protection and Advocacy Bureau
+2012: Promoted to Chief of Public Protection and Advocacy Bureau

-In 2012, Maura Healey was promoted to chief of the Public Protection and Advocacy Bureau.
+In 2012, Maura Healey was promoted to chief of the Public Protection and Advocacy Bureau, and then appointed chief of the Business and Labor Bureau.

-In October 2013, Maura Healey announced her candidacy for attorney general of Massachusetts.
+In October 2013, Maura Healey announced her candidacy for attorney general following Martha Coakley's decision to retire from the office.

 In 2013, Maura Healey resigned from her position to run for attorney general in 2014.